 We laugh and leave it.
 Robby reminds me that I have to help him with Samhain.

 A few days later, when Robby and Mary walk into my room, Dave pipes up.

 “Shut up, fuck.”

-Dave just grinned, pleased to be on the giving end for once.
-Mary smiled and came over to sit with me.
-Robby was left standing there, and we all feared he may be so pissed he wouldn’t bring out a joint.
-He glared, and then sat in the window.
-He lit his joint and gave the impression he could give a fuck for what we thought.
-Mary seldom smoked, so I decided to pass up the afternoon high.
-We were talking about school and how lame sports were.
-Later, Robby took me outside and asked me what I thought I was doing.
+Dave just grins, pleased to be on the giving end for once.
+Mary smiles and comes over to sit with me.
+Robby is left standing there.
+We all worry he may be so pissed he won’t bring out a joint.
+He glares, and then sits in the window.
+He lights his joint and gives the impression he could give a fuck for what we think.
+Mary seldom smoke, so I decide to pass up the afternoon high.
+We’re talking about school and how lame sports are.
+Later, Robby takes me outside and asks what I think I’m doing.

 “What?
 Just by talking with Mary?”

 “Robby, I told you not to play the jealousy trip with me.”

 “Then why do you make fun of me in front of my girlfriend?”

 “I didn’t say anything.
 It’s Dave who made the remark.”